 - Place inside your smoker, on grates, in the middle.
 If baking in your oven it will take approx. 60 minutes to reach 150 degrees internally.

-- Close lid and smoke for approx. 2 hours 15 minutes.
+- Close lid and smoke for 2 hours 15 minutes.

 - If you want to add barbecue sauce on to the top pour some on at this time.
-Now turn your smoker/grill up to 400 degrees until it crisps on the outside as much as you'd like and internal temp reaches 150 degrees.
-15-20 minutes worked for us.
+Now turn your smoker/grill up to 400 degrees until it crisps on the outside as much as you'd like and internal temp reaches 150 degrees. (times may vary on this depending on how thick your meatloaf is)

 - Take off griddle and place on cutting board.
 Allow smoked meatloaf to rest for at least 10 minutes before slicing.